Bluehost vs. GoDaddy Hosting Comparison 2020

 - 1 website

 - 1 free domain

-The Plus plan comes with all the features of the basic plan plus;
+The Plus plan comes with all the features of the Basic plan along with:

 - Unlimited websites